(Disclosure: Some of the links below may be affiliate links)

 So, I started investing in PostFinance Fonds 3.
 Again, I chose without enough research.
 I chose this one because it was suggested based on my investor profile at that time.
 This fund has a 0.5% load fee and 1.11% TER.
 It is, of course, way too expensive even if PostFinance advertises it as cheap.
 It is relatively well diversified but is not an index.
 And it had a too large allocation to bonds for me (65%).

 Nevertheless, it is still better than being out of the market.
 I should have invested again earlier instead of waiting for so long.
 Ideally, I should even have invested before my first attempt at 25.
 But nobody ever suggested it to me before that time.
-And except for some movies and books, I had no idea what was the stock market.
+And except for some movies and

 3. Ignoring the fees of funds